Echtzeitsysteme/esp_wifi_repeater/README.md

 Compared to the original esp_wifi_repeater firmware, these changes have been made:

 ### Makefile
-- increased baudrate for faster flashing
+- increased baudrate for faster flashing to 921600 default is 115200
+- Changed Flashmode for esptool to qio
 - added target erase_flash, for convenient erasing
 - added combined targets ef (erase + flashboth) and eaf (erase + all + flashboth)